AustinMusuya/personal-finance-tracker/README.md

 - Record income and expense transactions.
 - View summaries within a selected date range.
 - Visualize financial trends over time using line plots.
-- Upload financial data to **Azure Lakehouse** for advanced analysis and reporting.

 This app uses **CSV** for data storage and provides a basic command-line interface (CLI).